Playwrights on Television: Conversations with Dramatists (forthcoming, Routledge)

 “The Wooster Group and the Disintegration of Jill Johnston,” in Expansive Reflections: Returning to the Feminisms of the 1970s, eds.
 Shilyh Warren and Kimberly Lamm (in progress).

-“Television as Theatre Text in the Austere Academy,” Research in Drama Education (RiDE) 24.3: Creative Pedagogies, Neoliberal Realities (August 2019).
+“Television as Theatre Text in the Austere Academy: A Curricular Exploration,” RiDE: The Journal of Applied Theatre and Performance 24.3: Creative Pedagogies, Neoliberal Realities (August 2019).

 “Subject to Punishment: Julie Bovasso’s Angelo’s Wedding and the Politics of the Unproduced,” Theatre Survey 58.2 (May 2017): 141-161.